sebfisch/emf-adapter-tutorial/content/docs/static_methods/static_constructors.md

 The constructor of the `TicTacToe` class uses static methods of different classes to create required instances.

 - The class `UiConstructors` is used to create user interface components that are configured in the way we need for our app.
-- The class `GameConstructors` is used to create instances of types
+- The class `GameConstructors` is used to create instances of types in our game-state model
-- The class `BoardHelpers` defines functionality on model instances related to the `Board` class.
+- The class `BoardHelpers` defines additional functionality on `Board` model instances.

 By defining static contructor methods, we can hide the required initialization of created instances.
 For example, the `emptyWindow` method sets a default close operation on the created window: